01 of 10

 03 of 10

-The screw that goes into the retention tab on the box may sometimes be very tight.
-This may require you to put too much pressure against the wall when you turn the screw, sometimes causing damage to the wall.
+The screw that goes into the retention tab on the box may sometimes be very tight when the box comes from the manufacturer.
+This may require you to put considerable pressure against the wall when you turn the screw, which may damage the wall.

-TIP: To avoid this problem, simply tighten the mounting screw BEFORE installation, drawing the retention tab up about 1/4" to 3/8".
+To avoid this problem, simply tighten the mounting screw BEFORE installation, drawing the retention tab up about 1/4 to 3/8 inch.
 This effectively precuts the threads in the plastic retention tab, making the screw easier to turn later when you are actually securing the box in the wall.
-Once the screw is drawn up about 1/4" to 3/8", then back the screw out to allow the retention tab to go back into its original folded position.Continue to 4 of 10 below.
+After the screw is drawn up slightly, back the screw out to allow the retention tab to go back into its original folded position.Continue to 4 of 10 below.

 04 of 10

 Old work electrical boxes made from PVC use an integrated quick-clamping system to hold the nonmetallic NM-B cable to the box.
-These clamping tabs can be a little difficult to get to open up.
+These clamping tabs can be a little difficult to open up.

-TIP: To make insertion of the power cable into the box easier, take a flat blade screwdriver and pry up the clamping tab about 1/4", allowing for easier insertion of the nonmetallic cable into the box.Continue to 5 of 10 below.
+To make insertion of the electrical cable into the box easier, take a flat-blade screwdriver and pry up the clamping tab about 1/4 inch.
+This will loosen the clamp and make for easier insertion of the cable.Continue to 5 of 10 below.

 05 of 10